-The Mississippi Delta Community College Law Enforcement Training Academy (MDCC LETA) is a Class I State Accredited Academy by the Mississippi Board on Law Enforcement Officers' Standards and Training to offer all levels of training to law enforcement personnel through the Delta Region and throughout the State of Mississippi.
-Training at the academy began in 1998.
-The MDCC LETA provides areas of training for Basic (480 hours), Refresher (120 hours), in-service and advanced training.
-The 10 week Basic class is hosted on the MDCC main campus located on Highway 3, in Moorhead, Mississippi.
+The Mississippi Delta Community College Law Enforcement Training Academy (MDCC LETA) is a Class I State Academy accredited by the Mississippi Board on Law Enforcement Officers' Standards and Training to offer all levels of training to law enforcement officers from the Delta region of Mississippi and from across the State.
+Training at the Academy began in August 1998.
+The MDCC LETA provides areas of training in 12 week Basic Law Enforcement (480 hours), advanced training, Refresher Training (200 hours), and in-service training.
+The Academy is located on the campus of Mississippi Delta Community College, Highway 3, Moorhead, Mississippi.